dib-lab/dibsi/index.md

 We do plan to offer some online instruction; please [join our low-volume announcements list](https://dibsi-bioinfo.groups.io/g/announce) if you are interested in being notified of events!
-(Click "Join this group")
+(Click "Join this group" on [this page](https://dibsi-bioinfo.groups.io/g/announce).)

 ## Other information